|

 George is known as one of the early settlers having lived in and near

 Spooner for upwards of fifteen years.
-He was at one time in the
+He was at one time in

 employ of the railway company, but quit the road a number of years ago